koush/scrypted/README.md

 # follow the steps above to set up the checkout.
 # open the homekit project in VS Code
 code plugins/homekit

+# you can also build/run without VS Code with the following command.
+# replace the IP of your server as necessary.
+# npm run scrypted-webpack && npm run scrypted-deploy 127.0.0.1
 ```

 You can now launch the HomeKit Plugin in VSCode.